IBM/detect-secrets-stream/docs/about-detect-secrets.md

 ### What file content do you scan?

-detect-secrets-suite server runs delta (diff) scan for each commit included in the git push.
-If many commits included, it will scan up to 250 commits per branch.
-For example, if your push only contains 4 commits, then all these 4 would be scanned.
-In another example, if you make a new branch of master which includes thousands of existing commits, then pushed the new branch, then 250 recent commits within that new branch would be scanned.
+detect-secrets-suite server runs a delta (diff) scan for each commit included in the git push.

-If your repo hasn't been pushed for long time, detect-secrets-suite server won't be able to catch old tokens in it.

 ### What's delta (diff) scan? are there any other scan types?